hovermind/Raplin/optional_type.md

 ```

 ## Dealing with Nullable
-Type system distinguishes between references that can hold null (nullable references) and those that can not (non-null references).
 For non-nullable type, it's guaranteed not to cause an NPE.
 For nullable type, compiler shows error if there is possibilty of NPE.
 * **Checking for null in conditions:** `val l = if (b != null) b.length else -1`
 * **Safe call (same as C#):** `x?.length` (returns length if `x` is not `null`, and `null` otherwise)
 * **Elvis operator(`?:` => C# `??`):** `val personName = name ?: "Hassan"`